The right to clean drinking water requires the right-to-know drinking water is clean.

 From Source to Tap

-To comply with State and Federal drinking water regulations, Pace University must issue an annual report on May 31st that provides water quality data for the previous calendar year (January – December) describing the quality of the campus’ drinking water.
-The purpose of the reports is to enable consumers to make informed decisions about their health as it relates to the consumption of water, and to raise our understanding of drinking water and awareness of the need to protect our drinking water sources.
+To comply with State and Federal drinking water regulations, Pace University issues an Annual Water Quality Report on May 31st that provides water quality data for the previous calendar year (January – December).
+The purpose of the reports is to enable you, the consumer, to make informed decisions about your health as it relates to the consumption of water, and raise your awareness about the need to protect our drinking water.

 Who is responsible for maintenance of the water supply?